Is ozone harmful to humans?

 Ozone has an odor somewhat similar to chlorine, detectable at fairly low levels of concentration.
 As ozone is exposed to air it quickly reverts to ordinary oxygen so its smell dissipates quickly.

-How do I know how long to use a particular product to eliminate smell and kill bacteria?
+How do I know how long to use a particular product to eliminate smell?

 How does ozone affect clothing or other materials?